KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 ### 3.16 Intermediate Continuance — The Path of the Steward

 Many souls
-do not fully reintegrate with the origin.
+do not fully reintegrate with **Aion**,
+the still root of Absolute Potential.
 Nor do they dissolve
 into **dispersive infinity**.